dharmayudistira/dharmayudistira/README.md

 - Web3 and on-chain development.
 Figuring out where it actually makes products better, not just trendier.

 ---

+### How I work with AI

+I use Claude Code daily.
+Less for generating code from scratch, more as a second pair of eyes: pushing back on my designs, catching edge cases, and writing the boring parts so I can focus on the parts that need judgment.

+---

 ### Get in touch